Confederate Heritage Fund

 The only property belonging to the federal government that

-Lincoln said he is willing to invade the Confederate States to
+Lincoln said he was willing to invade the Confederate States

-entrance to Charleston Harbor in South Carolina and Fort
+Sumter at the entrance to Charleston Harbor in South

-Pickens at the entrance to Pensacola Bay in Florida.
+Carolina and Fort Pickens at the entrance to Pensacola Bay

-Furthermore, the above official, legal support for permanent
+The above official, legal support for permanent slavery by

-slavery by Abraham Lincoln and the U.S. Congress is
+Abraham Lincoln and the U.S. Congress is irrefutable proof

-irrefutable proof that the war will be fought totally over unfair,
+that the war was fought totally over unfair, oppressive taxes

-oppressive taxes and will not be fought over slavery at all.
+and was not be fought over slavery at all.

-Many fear that Lincoln's War Against Southern Independence
+Lincoln's War Against Southern Independence will result in

-will result in the destruction of State sovereignty and local self-
+the destruction of State sovereignty and local self-government

-government and the establishment of an all powerful centralist
+and the establishment of an all powerful centralist federal

 United States President